thebellwoods/aloha-honua/captains_log/playdate_dev_log.md

 ## July 31/2023

-I started writing a game using Pulp - https://play.date/pulp/39818/edit/
+To scratch the surface, I tried using Pulp - https://play.date/pulp/39818/edit/ - but after a short time I realized I wanted to learn more about the language and the console.

+After reading the guide, I settled on Lua although C is also an option but I imagine I'd get further with Lua in a shorter period of time.

-I downloaded and installed the Playdate SDK.
+So I downloaded and installed the Playdate SDK.
 I had to search for it to discover it was installed in my Developer folder on my Mac.

 brandonflowers > Developer > PlaydateSDK